Studio on Rue Furstenberg: Overview

 From the window of this studio, Bazille and Monet could look across the courtyard of the same building to see a studio used by the Eugène Delacroix between 1857 and his death in 1863.
 Delacroix had moved to Rue Fursenberg to be close to the Église Saint-Sulpice, where he was painting a chapel.
 That studio was later used by Diogène Maillart, Delacroix's student, whilst working to win the first prize for painting in 1864.
-Both Bazille and Monet were great admirers of Delacroix, and they may have been attracted to the 6 Place de Furstenburg address because of this connection.
+Both Bazille and Monet were great admirers of Delacroix, and they may have been attracted to the 6 Place de Furstenberg address because of this connection.
 Bazille was also probably aware of Delacroix's Studio Corner with Stove, which was placed on sale upon Delacroix's death in 1864.
 The stove in Bazille's painting is on similar design and positioning, and have been intended as a homage to Delacroix as is the painting of flowers depicted over the doorway.

 The building in which this studio was located is now the Musée national Eugène-Delacroix.